 Complications and disadvantages of traditional CABG involve mainly

-Median sternotomy is surprisingly well tolerated; however, healing takes 4 to 6 wk.
+Median sternotomy is surprisingly well tolerated; however, healing takes 4 to 6 weeks.
 Also, wound infections occasionally cause mediastinitis or sternal osteomyelitis, which can be vexing to treat.

 Post-CPB bleeding is a common problem caused by various factors, including hemodilution, heparin use, platelet dysfunction due to exposure to the bypass pump, disseminated intravascular coagulation, and induced hypothermia.